skiller-whale/genai/exercises/coding_with_llms/app/README.md

-# Flask HTMLX App
+# Flask HTMX App

-This project is a web application built using Flask for the backend and HTMLX for the frontend.
+This project is a web application built using Flask for the backend and HTMX for the frontend.
 It allows users to view and add posts with infinite scrolling functionality.

 ## Project Structure